tikv/website/content/blog/RocksDB-in-TiKV.md

 Hi everyone, thanks for having me here, the RocksDB team.

 Today, I will talk about how we use [RocksDB](https://github.com/facebook/rocksdb) in [TiKV](https://github.com/pingcap/tikv).
 Before we start, I will introduce myself briefly.
 My name is Siddon Tang, chief engineer at PingCAP.
 Now I am working on [TiDB](https://github.com/pingcap/tidb), the next generation SQL database; and [TiKV](https://github.com/pingcap/tikv), a distributed transactional key-value store.
 I am an open source lover and I have developed some open source projects like LedisDB (BTW, the backend engine is also RocksDB), go-mysql, go-mysql-elasticsearch, etc…

-## Agenda

-What I will talk about today is as follows:

-*   Why did we choose RocksDB in TiKV?
-*   How are we using RocksDB in TiKV?
-*   How are we contributing to RocksDB?
-*   Our future plan

 ## Why did we choose RocksDB?